-A: It is the property owner's responsibility to keep track of whether their mortgage company will be or has paid their property taxes for them.
-If a mortgage company holds an escrow account that includes the payment of property taxes, the procedure for payment varies by company.
-Typically, each mortgage company will request the tax amount from the county.
-This request can be via an electronic request, paper request, or occasionally the actual mailing of the tax notice itself.
-The mortgage company is required to make this request each tax season.
-If the request is received early enough, the front of your statement will show the message in RED, "A mortgage company has received this tax notice.
-If you have a mortgage company that pays your taxes, use this notice for your records."
-This is ONLY an indication of a company's request for the tax amount.
-You, as a property owner, must determine whether the taxes will be paid by your mortgage company.
-You should also receive an "End of Year Statement" from your mortgage company indicating funds having been disbursed from your account.
-The majority of payments from mortgage companies are not posted until November 30th.
-The treasurer's website is updated nightly and reflects all payments posted.
-This is an additional resource if additional verification is desired.
-If payment has been made, your parcel will show paid in full.

 A: Property tax notices are mailed the third week of October or as soon as the tax rates are certified by the county, cities, and state.
 The due date will always be November 30th unless this day falls on a weekend, then the due date will move to the following Monday.
 Payments are posted according to postmark, date paid in office, or date initiated online, NOT the date printed on the check.

-v3.1: